krischik/SteemRubyTutorial/Documents/Part-6.md

 rescue => error
 ```

-I am using Kernel::abort so the code snipped including error handler can be copy pasted into other scripts
+The Kernel::abort is used so the script aborts when an the important conversion values could not be calculated.

 ```ruby
    Kernel::abort("Error reading global properties:\n".red + error.to_s)